- DTP Success Team

 DSST exams utilize a criterion-referenced scoring model that bases passing score results on individual test questions or the test as a whole.

-The passing score for DSST exams is consistently set at 400 points (on a scale ranging from 200 to 500 points).
+The passing score for DSST exams is consistently set at 400 points (on a scale ranging from 200 to 500).

 DSST exams provide an advantage over CLEP exams with a more lenient, transparent scoring system.